The 9 Best Headsets of 2021

 Best Style: Bang & Olufsen Beoplay H8i

 Sometimes style counts as much as substance, and the Bang & Olufsen Beoplay H8i has both in spades.
-This on-ear headset oozes high-end style, and in this case function matches form, as the H8i delivers excellent audio and call quality.
+This on-ear headset oozes high-end style, and in this case, function matches the form, as the H8i delivers excellent audio and call quality.
 It also offers excellent noise cancellation, and the lightweight leather design is luxurious and comfortable.
 You don’t need to worry about running out of juice either, as it has an impressive play time of up to 30 hours thanks to intelligent battery saving functions; one, for example, automatically pauses audio when you remove the headset.

 Best Noise Cancelling: Marshall Mid ANC